salamalala/personal_website/README.md

 My personal website, inspired by a codrops article.
-Done with HTML5, CSS3 and jQuery/JavaScript.
+Written in HTML5, Sass and jQuery/JavaScript.